-These lights don’t only find their perfect place in public spaces such as restaurants, bars, hotels, media libraries, showrooms, or directly in commercial shops, but are installed in all your rooms: living room, bedroom, office, kitchen, bathroom,…
+These lights don’t only find their perfect place in public spaces such as restaurants, bars, hotels, media libraries, showrooms, or directly in commercial shops.
+Still, they are installed in all your rooms: living room, bedroom, office, kitchen, bathroom,…

-Ceiling light decorates your interior in a flexible and subtle way.
+Ceiling light decorates your interior flexibly and subtly.

-It is a common practice of mixing spotlights, ceiling lights and wall lights; these 3 kind of lightings play a very key and complementary role in your home decoration.
+It is common to mix spotlights, ceiling lights, and wall lights; these 3 kinds of lighting play a key and complementary role in your home decoration.

 These are high-intensity outdoor flood lights clad in weather-resistant aluminum.
 When used as accent lighting, they are attached to stakes that can be driven into the ground.